PayThePizzo/Data-Structures-and-Algorithms/Theory/6 - Table/4 - HASH FUNCTION.md

 ---
 ## Properties

 ### Uniformity

 A good hash function should map the expected inputs as evenly as possible over its output range.

-That is, every hash value in the output range should be generated with roughly the <mark>same probability!</mark>
+That is, every hash value in the output range should be generated with roughly the same probability!

-If a typical set of m records is hashed to n table slots, the probability of a bucket receiving many more than m/n records should be vanishingly small.
-In particular, if m is less than n, very few buckets should have more than one or two records.
+If a typical set of $m$ records is hashed to $n$ table slots, the probability of a bucket receiving many more than $m/n$ records should be vanishingly small.
+In particular, if $m$ is less than $n$, very few buckets should have more than one or two records.
-A small number of collisions is virtually inevitable, even if n is much larger than m.
+A small number of collisions is virtually inevitable, even if $n$ is much larger than $m$.
 [2]

 ### SUHA - Simple Uniform Hashing Assumption